vishruti-patel/fetch-rewards-analysis/README.md

 Designing a structured data model, writing SQL queries to answer business questions and identifying data quality issues for Fetch Rewards.

 ## Overview
-This is the small project challenhe where the primary objectives includes designing a structured relational data model to organize raw data effectively, assessing data quality by identifying issues such as missing values, duplicates, and inconsistent formats and developing SQL queries to answer business questions and validate data integrity.
+This is the small project challenge where the primary objectives includes designing a structured relational data model to organize raw data effectively, assessing data quality by identifying issues such as missing values, duplicates, and inconsistent formats and developing SQL queries to answer business questions and validate data integrity.
 Additionally, a key component of the project was clear and effective communication with stakeholders, highlighting data insights, quality concerns, and requirements for further optimization.
 Overall, this project demonstrates technical skills in data engineering and analytics, as well as the ability to translate complex data findings into actionable insights and robust data solutions.

 ## Part one: Review json data and designig Relational Data Model.
 This is the first part of the project which includes my understanding and assumptions of the provided datasets along with my approach behind designing a well structured Relational Data Model.